 Arianne Jones made her Olympic debut at Sochi 2014, four years after her Olympic dream was fully ignited by the chance to be a forerunner at Vancouver 2010.
 Seeing the sea of red mittens as she crossed the finish line made her want to compete for Canada.
+She went on to finish 13th in the women’s singles event in Sochi.

 Jones has been on the World Cup circuit since the 2010-11 season and has been the second-ranked Canadian woman behind Alex Gough for three straight years.
 She recorded a career-best sixth place finish during the 2011-12 season.